Projection hypothesis in the setting for the quantum Jarzynski equality: Work Required for Event Reading

 Next, the result of Ref. \cite{JSTAT1} asserts that, for a projective quantum measurement, entropy production of $\sigma=1$ nat (respectively, $-\sigma=-1$ nat) without absorption of heat \cite{JSTAT1} is required in the combined measuring system $M=\psi+A$ (respectively, the combined measured system $S=S_0+A^\prime$) for the event reading (e.r.).
 This entropy production is converted to an amount of work required to be done by the combined measuring system $M$ to the combined measured system $S$:

-Here, we assume that the combined measured system $S$ is in a non-equilibrium and controlled redefined Hamiltonian process and is initially in thermal equilibrium at temperature $T$ \cite{Talkner}. {{For simplicity, we further assume that the combined measured system $S$ is {\it weakly} coupled to a canonical heat bath at temperature $T$.}}
+Here, we assume that the combined measured system $S$ is in a non-equilibrium and controlled redefined Hamiltonian process and is initially in thermal equilibrium at temperature $T$ and until then in thermal contact with a heat bath at temperature $T$ \cite{Talkner}.

 In the following, we elaborate on the {\it origin} of this entropy production $\sigma$, which accompanies instantaneous relaxation of the system.